 Wreck release date

+As Jamie becomes embedded into life aboard The Sacramentum, he's initiated into the mysterious ways of cruising crews and gets a crash course on the tribes within the staff.
 It soon becomes clear that there are certain tribes within the staff, including the theatre kids, the mafias and the low-paid workers but what they all have in common is they are overworked and underpaid.

-Wreck cast — Oscar Kennedy as Jamie
+Wreck cast — Oscar Kennedy on playing Jamie

 Rising star Oscar Kennedy started out playing the young Nigel Slater in the series Toast in 2010.
 He’s since gone on to play Edward Turner in the series Hunted and Henry Tudor in The White Queen.
 Oscar has also had roles in The Politician’s Husband, Outlander, Home from Home and Ladhood.
 Last year he starred in the post apocalyptic school-based movie School’s Out Forever.

-Thaddea Graham as Vivian
+Thaddea Graham on playing Vivian

-Jack Rowan as Danny
+Jack Rowan on playing Danny

-Playing Danny in Wreck is Jack Rowan who made a name for himself as Callum MacGregor in the hit BBC1 drama Noughts + Crosses.
+Jack Rowan made a name for himself as Callum MacGregor in the hit BBC1 drama Noughts + Crosses.
 He also played boxer boy Bonnie in Peaky Blinders and starred in Channel 4 drama Born To Kill, plus Adulting and Boys from County Hell.

 Who else is starring?